 Deciphering the Operational Site Visit: Legal Requirements and Practical Tips for a Successful Compliance Assessment

-All compliance assessments revolve around the Health Center Program Compliance Manual, a consolidated resource to assist FQHCs in understanding, demonstrating, and operationalizing compliance.
+All compliance assessments – OSVs, CE-OSVs and FQHC Look-Alike certification site visits – focus on the Health Center Program Compliance Manual, a consolidated resource to assist FQHCs in understanding, demonstrating, and operationalizing compliance.
 The Manual incorporates an “ongoing compliance” approach by addressing each requirement’s statutory and regulatory bases, the key elements of compliance that collectively form the framework of every health center’s project, and areas for which health centers maintain discretion.

 - Is your Form 5A up to date, based on HRSA’s definitions for services and modes of delivery?